Sidestrafe2462/Refurbished-Armory/README.md

 **Presenting to you, the revival of an addon for BDArmory**

-It adds various modern missile launchers, missiles, guns and sensors, most of them to be used on warships.
+Malfunc added various modern missile launchers, missiles, guns and sensors, for use on warships.
+This mod updates them for the latest versions of BD armory.

 ## Malfunc Industries